raimohanska/app-innovation-workshop/Walkthrough Guide/03 Web API/01 App Service/README.md

 Azure App Service has many options for how to deploy our code.
 These include continuous integration, which can link to Visual Studio Team Services or GitHub.
 We could also use FTP to upload the project, but we're not animals, so we won't.

+### Deploying your website

+Before we move to the Web API, we'll deploy our website from Visual Studio Code.

+Open the workshop files in Visual Studio Code and navigate to */Website/*.
+Right-click on the Website folder and select "Open in Terminal".

+Now we'll build a release package of our website from the ASP.NET Core website (that's been written for us).
+So in termianl run `dotnet publish -c Release -o ./publish`

+Now right-click on the newly created publish folder and select "Deploy to Web App...".
+Select your subscription and the newly created Web App.
+Once the app has deployed you'll get a notification from VS Code and you can browse the site.

+*You'll notice that if you navigate to the Jobs-page, you'll get a empty list.
+That's because we don't have a database or any data setup yet*

+#### Deploying the Web API

 The good news is: The full ASP.NET Core WebAPI code for the backend logic is already written for us and is located in the `Backend/Monolithic` folder of the workshop.
 But before we can upload it to the cloud, we need to **compile** it.

 We can also create a Docker image for it or use the pre-built images, that can find on Docker Hub.
 Just as we discussed in the [previous module](../)!

+First, lets create a new "Api App" on the Azure Portal.
+So head over to the portal and provision a new resource under the same subscription, resource group and app service plan.

 <details><summary>Build and deploy a code package</summary><p>